tmgthb/Autonomous-Agents/README.md

 [The Lock-in Hypothesis: Stagnation by Algorithm](http://arxiv.org/abs/2506.06166v1)

-- Human-LLM Feedback Loop: introduces the lock-in hypothesis, proposing that the dynamic interaction between human users and large language models, involving Human Agents (users), LLM Authority (AI system), Beliefs (ideas, values, opinions), Trust (mutual influence weight), and a Diversity Metric (conceptual variety measure), can lead to a loss of diversity and convergence on false beliefs.
+- Human-LLM Feedback Loop: introduces the lock-in hypothesis, proposing that the dynamic interaction between human users and LLMs, involving Human Agents (users), LLM Authority (AI system), Beliefs (ideas, values, opinions), Trust (mutual influence weight), and a Diversity Metric (conceptual variety measure), can lead to a loss of diversity and convergence on false beliefs.
 - The paper formalizes this hypothesis using a Bayesian model and tests it empirically with agent-based LLM simulations and real-world GPT usage data.
 - Analysis reveals sudden drops in diversity after new GPT versions are released, supporting the hypothesized feedback loop's role in reinforcing existing beliefs.